rwxrob/notes/Cycling clothing preferences.md

 The Zengjo active tees are dirt cheap and feel like I'm not wearing a shirt at all—an absolute must when riding hard in super extreme heat and the sun isn't a factor.
 These tees feel cooler than even the most expensive cycling professional racing jerseys.

+The Patagonia Nano-Air is the coziest puffy you will ever wear.
+It is absolutely perfect for active warmth with just enough ventilation.
+(Just steer clear of Patagonia Capilene underlayers, they are soggy and horrible)

 - [Club Ride Go Long Western shirt](Club%20Ride%20Go%20Long%20Western%20shirt.md)
 ## When wind matters